Health Insurance Quotes

 Some plans simply aren't available

-The exchanges don't offer every category of health insurance that you can buy off the exchange.
+The exchanges don't offer every category of health insurance that you can buy elsewhere.
 For example, you cannot buy short-term medical insurance or long-term care insurance from an exchange.

 Also, some health insurance companies such as Aetna and UnitedHealthcare have opted not to participate in exchanges in some marketplaces.
 If you prefer these companies, you will have to buy plans from them outside the exchange.